jangroth/aws-certification-notes/solutions-architect-professional.md

 * Can be deployed into a cluster for HA
 * Can perform SSL offloading, to free up compute on the server
   * Also, this keeps the private key on CloudHSM
+* CloudHSM is deployed in a cluster
+	* A cluster is a collection of individual HSMs that AWS CloudHSM keeps in sync
+	* You can place the HSMs in different Availability Zones in an AWS Region
+	* When you create an HSM, AWS CloudHSM puts an elastic network interface (ENI) in the specified subnet in your AWS account.
 * On AWS: <a href="https://aws.amazon.com/cloudhsm/" target="_blank">Service</a> - <a href="https://aws.amazon.com/cloudhsm/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/cloudhsm/latest/userguide/introduction.html" target="_blank">User Guide</a>

 <a name="4_8_2"></a>